CompIsle/-VIKTORS-U16A2/README.md

 # Unit 16 Object Oriented Progrming A2 - Viktor Salihu
+Images are not available in README.md.
+You can access the documentation with images in U16A2-VS.MD

 ## P3 Produce designs for object-oriented programs to solve different problems, which provide an appropriate solution for the client